Designing Privacy-aware Internet of Things Applications: Findings, Discussion and Lessons Learned

-As shown in Table \ref{Tbl:Privacy_Requirement_Extraction}, we expected each participant to identify a maximum of 41 privacy protecting measures (Use-case 1: 12 measures, Use-case 2: 14 measures, Use-case 3: 14 measures).
+As shown in Table \ref{Tbl:Privacy_Requirement_Extraction}, in Study 1 we expected each participant to identify a maximum of 41 privacy protecting measures (Use-case 1: 12 measures, Use-case 2: 14 measures, Use-case 3: 14 measures).
 The participants may identify these privacy measures either using their experience, common sense, or using the PbD guidelines.
 In total, we collected 410 data points (41 measures x 10 participants).
-We have presented a snapshot view of the data gathered using two heat-maps in Figure \ref{Figure:ResultsHeatMap} where the results for novice and expert software engineers are presented separately.
+We present an overview of the data gathered using two heat-maps in Figure \ref{Figure:ResultsHeatMap} where the results for novice and expert software engineers are presented separately.

 The heat-maps clearly show that both novice and expert software engineers were able to identify a greater number of privacy protecting measures by using the PbD guidelines than they would do otherwise.
-In Figure \ref{Figure:Differences}, we illustrate how the mean of the \textit{`number of privacy measures'} identified, by both novice and experts software engineers, changes at different privacy knowledge levels.
+In Figure \ref{Figure:Differences}, we illustrate how the mean of the \textit{`number of privacy measures'} identified changes at different privacy knowledge levels, for novice and experts software engineers.
 The average number of privacy measures identified, in Round 1, by novices is 0.2 and experts is 2.2.
 Similarly, the average number of privacy measures identified, in Round 2, by novices is 6.6 and experts is 6.8.
 Further, the average number of privacy measures identified, in Round 3, by novices is 32.6 and experts is 30.4.

 Next, we ran statistical tests (i.e., ANOVA\footnote{statistics.laerd.com/statistical-guides/one-way-anova-statistical-guide.php}) and found out that there is a significant difference between the number of privacy measures identified with and without the PbD guidelines (within=PrivacyKnowledge (ANOVA p = 2.099781e-09; p $<$ 0.05)).
-Further, our results show that the expertise of the software engineers (novice vs. expert) has no significant effect on the ability of identifying privacy protecting measures (between=Expertise (ANOVA p = 6.897806e-01; p $<$ 0.05)) .
+Further, our results show that the expertise of the software engineers (novice vs. expert) has no significant effect on the identification of privacy protecting measures (between=Expertise (ANOVA p = 6.897806e-01; p $<$ 0.05)) .